forgedsoftware/measurementcommon/README.md

     - **binary** - (undecided) Either true or false in representation
     - **fractional** - (undecided) May only be displayed as a fraction
     - **whole** - (undecided) May only be displayed as a whole number
   - *systems* - (array) This provides a list of the types of systems (e.g. US Customary, CGS etc) where the unit is used.
-See "Measurement Systems".
+See "Systems".
   - *otherSymbols* - (optional, array) The strings of other symbols that represent the unit
   - *otherNames* - (optional, array) The strings of other names of the unit - e.g. a 'bit' can also be called a 'shannon'
   - *multiplier* - (optional, number) This should be defined on any unit that is not the base unit.
 Provides a linear multiplier for conversions. (baseUnit amount x multiplier) + offset = convertedUnit amount